 Critical Path Map

-When schedule risks are considered, the traditional deterministic critical path is often no longer the most critical one.
+When schedule risks are being considered the traditional deterministic critical path is quite often no longer the most critical path.

-The Safran Risk Critical Path Map provides a detailed insight into the risk model's effects on the activities and paths through the schedule.
+The Safran Risk Critical Path Map provides a detailed insight into the effects the risk model has on the activities and paths through the schedule.

 Four main sections of the Critical Path Map